-13 Reasons Why FAQ There has been considerable public interest related to the Netflix series 13 Reasons Why.
-This series, now in its second season, depicts events leading to death by suicide of a young fictional character, and covers other troubling issues like bullying, violence, and sexual assault.
-While the series may inspire helpful dialogue about these issues, it also has potential for harm for those who may be struggling with a mental health problem and/or suicidal ideation.
+13 Reasons Why FAQ The Netflix series 13 Reasons Why ran for four seasons from 2017 to 2020.
+It depicted events leading to death by suicide of a young fictional character and covered other troubling issues like bullying, violence, and sexual assault.
+While the series inspired dialogue about these issues, it also had potential for harm for those who struggle with a mental health problem and/or suicidal ideation.
 This 13 Reasons Why FAQ from School Mental Health-Assist (SMH-Assist), a provincial implementation support team designed to help Ontario school boards promote student mental health and well-being, may be helpful for those parents and caregivers trying to understand the concerns, and to find ways to support young people around this series.

 Child and Youth Mental Health Toolkits A practical, user-friendly resource for screening, assessment, and treatment of child and youth mental health problems commonly presenting in primary care.

-Choice and Partnership Approach (CAPA) A one-page description of the Children’s Hospital of Eastern Ontario’s (CHEO) and The Royal Ottawa Mental Health Centre’s (The Royal) program in which patients and service providers work together to choose the right outpatient care plan for children and youth under the age of 18, based on their individual strengths and goals.
-See also: the Choice Appointment video produced by Nova Scotia’s IWK Health Centre for an example of how the technique works.]
+Choice and Partnership Approach (CAPA) A short YouTube video describes the Children’s Hospital of Eastern Ontario’s (CHEO) and The Royal Ottawa Mental Health Centre’s (The Royal) collaborative program in which patients and service providers work together to choose the right outpatient care plan for children and youth under the age of 18.
+(Link.
+Duration: 03:19)

 Families for Addiction Recovery (FAR Canada), based in Scarborough, Ontario, advocates for the regulation of addictive substances in accordance with their relative harm to protect families, and for the elimination of barriers to publicly-funded, timely, compassionate, evidence-based treatment.
 They also offer a program called Parent-to-Parent (P2P) to provide support for parents whose children, regardless of age, are struggling with addiction.
 Trained parent supporters with lived experience will lend an understanding ear and speak about strategies that can help both parent and child.
 All services are free and confidential.